microsoft/fluent-ui-react/.github/test-a-feature.md

 ### Run Screener tests
 In order to run the tests locally, make sure to have a Screener API key saved in the environment variables on your machine.
 For instance, on MacOS/Linux you can use `export SCREENER_API_KEY=<Your screener key here>`.

 When ran locally, not all the tests may be needed to run, only the ones added/edited.
-This can be achieved by changing the regexp in `screener.config.ts`, where the `states` property is created.
+This can be achieved by changing the regexp in `screener.config.js`, where the `states` property is created.
 Make sure not to commit that change though!
 Results can be viewed in the Screener online dashboard, among all the other runs (for master, pull requests, etc.)

 #### Local run command